Pad Matrix-Like Objects with a Value

 a scalar value to be replicated and inserted into

-at positions / rows given byi
+Xat positions / rows given byi.
+Default isNA.- method

 an integer or string specifying the use of